Captive State: Production

-On August 24, 2016, it was announced that Rupert Wyatt would direct a science fiction film titled Captive State, from a screenplay he had written with Erica Beeney.
+On August 24, 2016, it was announced that Rupert Wyatt would direct a science fiction film titled Captive State, from a screenplay he had written with his wife Erica Beeney.
 Later that month, it was reported that Participant Media had won a heated bidding war for the rights to the film and would produce alongside Amblin Partners.
 Focus Features would distribute the film domestically and Entertainment One is distributing in other markets, including Canada, the United Kingdom, New Zealand, and Australia.

 In November 2016, John Goodman signed to star in the film.
 The following month, Ashton Sanders joined the cast.
 Vera Farmiga, Machine Gun Kelly, and newcomer Jonathan Majors joined the cast on January 25, 2017.
 On February 2, 2017, Kevin Dunn was cast in a supporting role.
 Madeline Brewer was added as a love interest of Sanders' character on February 21, 2017.
 In March 2017, Ben Daniels confirmed his casting via his Twitter account.

 Principal photography began on February 15, 2017, in Chicago, Illinois.
 Production was primarily based at Cinespace Chicago Film Studios, and a large amount of filming took place in the Lower West Side neighborhood of Pilsen.
 In March 2017, production spent two days on location in Edgewater, Chicago.

 Machine Gun Kelly sustained a hairline fracture on set toward the end of filming, reportedly from repeated punches to the chest from an unnamed person playing a police officer.
 The actor stated that when he complained to a crew member about the incident, he was told to "suck it up."